 As a keen observer of the retail market, Roche says it has always been a challenge to convince traditional retailers to go online.
 Often, small to medium-sized brick-and-mortar retailers are still using legacy software and can be either unmotivated or nervous about getting online.
-At the same time, they continue to serve customers from older generations who are not used to online shopping.
-Meanwhile, they must keep up with retail trends in a market dominated by major players, such as big-box retailers and e-commerce giants like Amazon.
+At the same time, they continue to serve customers from older generations who aren't yet used to online shopping.
+All the while, they must keep up with retail trends in a market dominated by major players, such as big-box retailers and e-commerce giants like Amazon.

-But the events of the last two years have turned traditional ways of thinking on their head for many resilient retailers.
+But the events of the last two years have pushed many resilient retailers to turn traditional ways of thinking around.
 After seeing how technology adoption helped them weather the storm of the pandemic, the savviest retailers now see further digitization as the key to tackling ongoing challenges.
 Opportunities for digitization are abundant not only through e-commerce channels, but also in brick-and-mortar stores.

 Graph by Statista